codacy/docs/docs/repositories/files.md

 -   Duplication
 -   Code coverage

-You can sort the list by each column to help you identify which files you should improve or refactor next.
+By default, Codacy displays the files in alphabetical order but you can sort the list by each column to help you identify which files you should improve or refactor next.

 ![Files list](images/files.png)